 - Axe Before Entering: Colt starts smashing through the door to Deborah's bedroom when she starts screaming for help at the outside.

-- Big Bad: Colt Hawker, the racist misogynist psycho killer whose after Deborah.
+- Big Bad: Colt Hawker, the racist misogynist psycho killer who's after Deborah.

 - Cassandra Truth: When Deborah hears Colt's bell ringing nearby, people assume that she is hearing things due to shock.